NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

   - name: Public knowledge
     icon: fab fa-slideshare
     content: All our cases and corresponding advice (_algoprudence_) are made [<span style="color:#005aa7">publicly available</span>](/algoprudence), increasing collective knowledge how to deploy and use algorithms in an ethical way
-  - name: Techno-ethical jurisprudence
+  - name: Algoprudence
     icon: fas fa-book-reader
-    content: Stakeholders learn from our algoprudence, help to improve it and utilize it as a best practice in similar cases
+    content: Stakeholders learn from our [<span style="color:#005aa7">techno-ethical jurisprudence</span>](/algoprudence), can help to improve it and can utilize it as a best practice in similar cases
   - name: Joint effort
     icon: fas fa-hands-helping
     content: Let’s remove boundaries between public and private organizations that face similar AI quandaries.
 We offer a collaborative platform for academics, activists, developers and policy makers to define normative standards for AI